Find Your Perfect Wood Product

 Comments:

 Birdseye maple is frequently sold in veneer form, but solid lumber is available as well.
-Being tiny knots, the birdseye figure is most noticeable and pronounced on flatsawn pieces of lumber.
+Birdseye figure is most noticeable and pronounced on flatsawn pieces of lumber.